 If your injury happened as a result of someone’s negligence at work, in a road traffic accident (RTA), or you were injured in a public place through no fault of your own, this guide aims to help you understand what action you could take.
 We will discuss step-by-step what’s involved if you make a claim for compensation.
 We’ll examine how you could claim two types of compensation and guide you through what you will need to support your claim.

 Throughout our guide, we give you the links and information to assist you in your decision of whether to make a claim.

 Select A Section

-- A Guide To Calculate Dislocated Shoulder Compensation
+- Can I Make A Dislocated Shoulder Compensation Claim?

 A rotator cuff is a group of tendons and muscles surrounding the shoulder joint that supports the arms to the shoulder.
 A rotator cuff injury is one that damages the tendons or muscles in this area.
 Dislocation of the shoulder can lead to or involve a rotator cuff injury.
 According to the NHS, a dislocated shoulder occurs when the upper arm comes out of the shoulder socket.

 If you sustained an injury because of someone else’s failure to meet their duty of care to you, there are three main requirements to think about:

 - Did someone owe you a duty of care in the situation/environment where you had your injury?